weaviate/weaviate-io/developers/academy/py/multitenancy/index.md

 Multi-tenancy allows you to create a Weaviate collection containing a high number of lightweight "tenants".

 Tenants are designed to house isolated, identical data structures.
 This is suitable for use cases such as software-as-a-service (SaaS) type applications, where each end user's data can be backed by a tenant.
+Tenants can be managed independently, and their data can be offloaded to cold storage to reduce memory and disk usage.

 This course introduces you to multi-tenancy.
 It teaches you how to enable and configure a multi-tenant collection in Weaviate, as well as how to work with tenants and tenant data.